Robertdeaton15/robrobdeaton/Deploying-on-Android.md

 ##Deploying Your Plugin
 **Make sure the Disa Android app is set to Use Public Storage.**

 You will need a PluginManifest.xml file.
 This manifest file needs to be in the same directory as your assemblies are (i.e: _PathOfAssemblies_).
-To set one up, please view the Telegram branch of this repository and take a look at the Disa.Android.Telegram project.
-A tutorial is coming soon to explain this more in depth. =)
+To set one up, check out this tutorial: [Creating the Plugin Manifest](//github.com/Disa-im/DisaOpenSource/wiki/Creating-the-Plugin-Manifest)

 To deploy the plugin, type: